SEO Tips for Beginners – 5 Easy Wins for 2018

 For those of you hungry after reading this we also have a more comprehensive set of SEO tips for small businesses along with a buyers guide to SEO packages to help you effectively outsource your SEO.

 Still with me?
 Right then.
-Here are five simple SEO tips for beginners to help you optimise your site and drive more organic traffic, then once your done, check out how you can boost your SEO in 30 days with our 30 small business SEO tips.
+Here are five simple SEO tips for beginners to help you optimise your site and drive more organic traffic:

 1. Research & Use Relevant Keywords